Compare project cost estimates vs. actuals

 - For Customer rate, enter the sales rate.
 If you only want to estimate costs, leave this section blank.

-Note: If needed, you can edit the Markup%, and we’ll update the Customer rate based on the new percentage. - Add any additional products or services you need to estimate.
+Note: If needed, you can edit the Markup%, and we’ll update the Customer rate based on the new percentage. - Review the total estimated costs, income, and profit margin.

-To edit the status from the Projects dashboard:
+To edit the status:

 - Follow this link to complete the steps in product